-To request performance by an Army Band The information is required to evaluate Once completed submit the request to or musician, begin by completing a DD the event for appropriateness and complithe link.
-Please contact one of the below Form 2536: Request for Armed Forces Par- ance with DoD policies and for coordination POCs for any additional questions or assisticipation in Public Events. with the units involved. tance in fulfilling your request.
+To request performance by an Army Band The information is required to evaluate or musician, begin by completing a DD the event for appropriateness and compli-Form 2536: Request for Armed Forces Parance with DoD policies and for coordination ticipation in Public Events.

+with the units involved.